Marching Illini: Auditions

 All members of the Marching Illini band are selected by a music and marching audition.
 High school seniors planning to attend UI, transfer students, Parkland (community) College students, and current UI students are allowed to audition for the Marching Illini.
 Students must be accepted into the university before setting up an audition time.
 Since audition results are announced in early May, students must complete their audition by April 28.
 Auditions continue through the summer for open positions only.
 If a student desires to audition on multiple instruments (for instance, alto and tenor saxophone) they may sign up for multiple time slots.

-Some positions, such as Illinettes, Illini Drumline, Marching Illini Colorguard, and drum majors, have earlier auditions.
-These position may have a series of camps and auditions starting as early as January.
+Some positions, such as Illinettes, Illini Drumline, Marching Illini Colorguard, and Drum Major have earlier, more in-depth auditions.
+These positions generally have a series of camps and different audition levels starting as early as January and running throughout the Spring semester.